 - Tight, clenched jaw

-When an individual becomes dependent on ecstasy, they may continue to go to dance parties and use the substance even though, in lucid moments when not on the drug, they realize the damage they are doing.
+When an individual becomes dependent on the drug, they may continue to frequently attend dance parties.
+They’ll use the substance even though, in lucid moments when not on the drug, they realize the damage they are doing.

 Common Symptoms of Ecstasy Use